exercism/website-copy/tracks/csharp/exercises/clock/mentoring.md

 - `private const`s are preferred to `readonly` fields as they are more idiomatic and, not that it matters much here, more performant
 - Converting the time to minutes simpifies processing.
 Again, not a particularly C# point
 - Converting the time to minutes could cause an overflow if you use an Int32.
 This could cause the time to be incorrectly computed.
-If you have a more advanced student, you may want to aks them to also test for overflow conditions by creating a test using `new Clock(1, Int32.MaxValue)`
+If you have a more advanced student, you may want to ask them to also test for overflow conditions by creating a test using `new Clock(1, Int32.MaxValue)`
 - `IEquatable` does not buy you anything in this example.
 IEquatable allows an object to signal that callers such as a generic collection can use a typed implementation of `Equals()` to test equality.
 In the case of classes this simply saves a call through `Equals(object)'.
 In the case of